 We sacrifice our relationships.

-Direct communication is overrated, outdated and boring today.
+Personal communication is overrated, outdated and boring today.
 It’s easier to text someone and leave in the middle of the conversation and this will not be perceived as rude.
 It’s more convenient, it requires less effort.
 Today we don’t speak, we communicate through chat.
 As a consequence, our ability to express ourselves suffer.
-Our vocabulary is shrinking, our spelling is far from right, our words are disappearing and are being replaced by abbreviations and emoticons.
+Our vocabulary is shrinking, our spelling is far from right, our words are disappearing and being replaced by abbreviations and emoticons.